Sculpt a Legendary Prediction Model with Kriging

 Step 1 Select Either Kriging/Co-Kriging

 Now that you have the Geostatistical Wizard open, kriging is under the geostatistical methods.
-Mentioned earlier, this is because you build your optimal prediction surface with a semivariogram and can estimate a measure of confidence of how likely that prediction will be true.
+As mentioned earlier, this is because you build your optimal prediction surface with a semivariogram and can estimate a measure of confidence of how likely that prediction will be true.

 Notice how if you select a single input, it’s simply kriging.
 But when you add a second variable, it suddenly becomes co-kriging.

-If you have 2 or more variables that are related like how precipitation changes in mountain areas, then you can add elevation data as a covariate to rainfall amounts.
-In this case, you can improve prediction with secondary information.
+If you have 2 or more variables that are related to how precipitation changes in mountain areas, then you can add elevation data as a covariate to rainfall amounts.
+In this case, you can improve the prediction with secondary information.

 Step 2 Choose the Kriging Type

 Now, let’s take a step back for a second to understand what all the options mean.
 There’s quite a bit to absorb in this step.

 Ordinary kriging was the default in ArcGIS 10.0.
 Now because of normal score transformation, simple kriging is the default.
 In particular, simple kriging uses a normal score transformation transforming your data into a standard normal distribution.